galacticcouncil/hydration-docs/docs/collator_setup.md

 ## Set your session key

-To associate the generated session keys with your Controller account, navigate to the following menu item in the [Polkadot/apps](https://polkadot.js.org/apps/?rpc=wss%253A%252F%252Frpc.hydradx.cloud#/extrinsics) on the Polkadot parachain HydraDX: *Developer* > *Extrinsics*.
+To associate the generated session keys with your Controller account, navigate to the following menu item in the [Polkadot/apps](https://polkadot.js.org/apps/?rpc=wss%253A%252F%252Frpc.hydradx.cloud#/extrinsics) on the Polkadot parachain Hydration: *Developer* > *Extrinsics*.

 Fill in the fields: